gradio-app/gradio/guides/5)other_tutorials/connecting_to_a_database.md

 ```

 ## Step 2.c - Write your gradio app
-We will display or matplotlib plots in two separate `gr.Plot` components.
-We will fetch the latest data from the
+We will display or matplotlib plots in two separate `gr.Plot` components displayed side by side using `gr.Row()`.
+Because we have wrapped our function to fetch the data in a `demo.load()` event trigger,
-database each time the application loads.
+our demo will fetch the latest data **dynamically** from the database each time the web page loads. 🪄

 ```python
 with gr.Blocks() as demo: